jenkins-infra/update-center2/site/LAYOUT.md

 By default, the update center generates versions only for the first `.1` release of the LTS baseline.
-We expect binary and API compatibility within the LTS baseline, so it is extremely unlikety there would be a need for a specific update site for a `.2` release.
+We expect binary and API compatibility within the LTS baseline, so it is extremely unlikely there would be a need for a specific update site for a `.2` release.

 Structure of the update site: